CopperEgg/copperegg-powershell/README.md

 This module will replace revealmetrics-powershell, which will be deprecated.
 CopperEgg-Powershell is configured with a yaml configuration file, and supports both local and remote monitoring.

+As of 1.0.0, errors and events are logged.
+Look for logs here: Modules/CopperEgg/Logs

 ## Recent Updates:
+version 1.0.1       July 10, 2013
+Fixed a typo in the config-sample.yml.
+Added console messages during installation to provide some feedback.

 version 1.0.0
 Is the first release of copperegg-powershell.
 It supersedes revealmetrics-powershell 0.9.2